 Any holiday can get quite expensive once you start booking tours and museums, so if you are looking for some free things to do in Ghent, the University’s botanical garden could be an ideal choice.

 Botanical Gardens are a great way to spend an afternoon.
-You can explore them at your own leisurely pace, with plenty of room for children to play and explore in nature.
-With over 10,000 plant species you will be guaranteed a diverse range of flora.
+You can explore them at your own leisurely pace, and there is plenty of room for children to play and explore in nature.
+With over 10,000 plant species, you are guaranteed a diverse range of flora.

 Final Thoughts